jacquespillet/jacquespillet.github.io/Threejs.md

 Nothing is optimized in there, some might take some time to load due to assets.

+Most of this stuff is running on the GPU, might be slow on some computers.

 ## [Simple Cell Shading](Threejs/CellShading/CellShading.html)

 ## [Charcoal Pen](Threejs/Charcoal/Index.html) :

-Attempt to recreate the look of charcoal pen drawings.
+Attempt to replicate the look of charcoal pen drawings.

 ## [Noise](Threejs/Flow2D/Index.html)